llorllale/llorllale.github.io/_posts/2022-12-07-k8s-kubeproxy.md

 Let's dig in with `tcpdump`.

-Open a terminal window and, since we aren't sure what path the packets are flowing through, run `tcpdump -nn -e -l -i any` on host `172.18.0.2`.
-**Warning:** the output will be very verbose because `tcpdump` will listen on _all_ interfaces.
+Open a terminal window and, since we aren't sure what path the packets are flowing through, run `tcpdump -nn -e -l -i any` on host `172.18.0.2`. **Friendly warning:** the output will be very verbose because `tcpdump` will listen on _all_ interfaces.

-On the same host `172.18.0.2` try to curl the `server` from the `client` namespace again with `ip netns exec client curl 10.0.0.2:8080`.
+On the same host `172.18.0.2`, try to curl the server from the `client` namespace again with `ip netns exec client curl -m 2 10.0.0.2:8080`.
 After it times out again, stop `tcpdump` by pressing `Ctrl+C` and review the output.
 Search for `10.0.0.2`, our destination address.
-You should see lines like the following:
+You should spot some lines like the following:

 ```
 15:05:35.754605 bridge Out ifindex 5 a6:93:c7:0c:96:b2 ethertype ARP (0x0806), length 48: Request who-has 10.0.0.2 tell 10.0.0.0, length 28